-On the farthest south stretch of Florence Boulevard stands a proud building that is nearly 140 years old!
-Tucked away within the rapidly expanding Creighton University campus, this building has been homes, flats, a boarding house, a dormitory, a priests’ hall, and offices.
+On the farthest south stretch of Florence Boulevard stood a proud building that was nearly 140 years old before it was demolished.
+Tucked away within the rapidly expanding Creighton University campus, this building was homes, flats, a boarding house, a dormitory, a priests’ hall, and offices.
 This is a history of Campion House in North Omaha.

-The Campion House is located at 518 Florence Boulevard, also called North 19th Street.
+The Campion House was located at 518 Florence Boulevard, also called North 19th Street.

 In the 1970s, the building was renovated to serve as a home for Jesuit priests studying a liberal arts learning program at Creighton.

 It was renovated again in 2005, and has served as offices for many programs since then.
-I speculate that this building predates all other construction on the campus except Creighton Hall, and may have been developed concurrent with the Creighton Observatory.
+I speculate that in 2020, this building predated all other construction on the campus except Creighton Hall, and may have been developed concurrent with the Creighton Observatory.

-The building appears to be in good physical condition today.
-It is not included in a proposed Creighton University Historic District, and has not been listed on the National Register of Historic Places or designated as an official Omaha Landmark by the City of Omaha Landmark Heritage Preservation Commission.
+The building appeared to be in good physical condition when it was demolished in 2022.
+It was not included in a proposed Creighton University Historic District, and was not been listed on the National Register of Historic Places or designated as an official Omaha Landmark by the City of Omaha Landmark Heritage Preservation Commission.

 You Might Like…